CppMicroServices/CppMicroServices/CONTRIBUTING.rst

 documentation changes for clarity, concision, and correctness.

 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.
-Optionally, if the pull request is a result of a RFC process, include the link to the corresponding RFC pull request.
+If the pull request is a result of a RFC process, include the link to the corresponding RFC pull request.